Transmigration program: Post-independence

 1995 ABC news report on the impact of transmigration on the Dani people in Papua.

-After independence in 1949, under President Sukarno, the program continued and was expanded to send migrants to more areas of the archipelago such as Papua.
+After independence in 1949, under President Sukarno, the program continued and was expanded to send migrants to more areas of the archipelago.
 At its peak between 1979 and 1984, 535,000 families (almost 2.5 million people) moved under the program.
 It had a significant impact on the demographics of some regions; for example, in 1981, 60% of the three million people in the southern Sumatra province of Lampung were transmigrants.
 During the 1980s, the program was funded by the World Bank and Asian Development Bank as well as by many Western governments who appreciated Suharto's anti-communist politics.
 However, as a result of the 1979 energy crisis and increased transportation costs, the budget and plans for transmigration were severely reduced.

 In August 2000, after the 1997 Asian financial crisis and the fall of the New Order, the Indonesian government again reduced the scale of the transmigration program due to a lack of funds.

 Under the restructured Department of Manpower and Transmigration (Indonesian: Departemen Tenaga Kerja dan Transmigrasi) the Indonesian government maintains the transmigration program, although on a far smaller scale than in previous decades.
 The department assists in annually relocating approximately 15,000 families, or nearly 60,000 people.
 The rate has shown gradual increases in recent years with funding for transmigration activities at $270 million (2.3 trillion IDR) and a target of relocating 20,500 families in 2006.
 The program again intensified in 2019.